 This includes pre-assessment screening tools for identification of the client and family’s unique and specific needs.
 Using this information, I develop a list of six to eight communities; call each to discuss questions specific to the client; then pare the list down to four to visit.
 The 20-30 page report provides in-depth details on the four communities and clearly outlines the relative pros and cons of each so that the client(s) can make an informed choice.
 Especially important is a clear and detailed comparative cost analysis so that the client can decide on the option that provides the best value, as costs can vary greatly depending on anticipated duration of stay and care needs, as well as the fee model.
 After choosing one or two, the family receives guidance on identifying the most suitable floor plan and navigating the application process.
 When possible, price or contract negotiation is pursued in the interests of the client.
 After placement, the client receives up to five hours of follow-up consultation, either in person or on the phone, according to the client’s needs.

-I serve families primarily in the Raleigh/Durham/Chapel Hill/Cary regions in terms of placement issues.
-However, because I have written over 200 articles on elder issues for WRAL, I have expertise in a wide variety of issues that arise during the last years of life that are not region-specific.
+I serve families primarily in the Raleigh/Durham/Chapel Hill/Cary/Apex/Knightdale/Holly Springs regions in terms of placement issues.
+However, because I have researched and written over 200 articles on elder issues for my blog on WRAL, I have expertise in a wide variety of issues that arise during the last years of life that are not region-specific.